carlos-calderon-cabezas/carlos-calderon-cabezas.github.io/index.md

 ## About Me

-Hey there, mi name is Carlos Calderon, a former civil engineer who discovered their passion for computer science and technology in general.
-Within this field, I love data analysis, process automation, software development, and cloud computing.
-I currently have a Master's degree in Information Systems & Data Science.
-On this page, you'll find some of my most notable projects in Python, SQL, and interactive dashboards that I created in Power BI.
+Hello there!
+I'm Carlos Calderón, an engineer by profession who discovered his passion for **Data Science** and computer science in general.
+Within this field, I really enjoy data analysis, process automation, software development, and cloud computing.
+I currently hold a Master's degree in Information Systems & Data Science.
+On this page, you'll find some of my most notable projects in **Python**, SQL, and **interactive dashboards** created with **Power BI**.

 <p align="center">